kmageorge/m3u/README.md

  - Playback
    - Built-in web player (at `/player`) with Channels/Movies/Shows and a modal player
    - Automatic ffmpeg HLS transcode fallback for broader codec support
+ - Providers (Phase 1)
+   - Manage upstream providers (M3U or Xtream) in the Providers tab
+   - Enable/disable, refresh (stubbed), and delete providers
+   - Foundation for multi-source attachment and health checks
 - Admin Settings (Danger Zone)
   - Delete All Channels (also clears imported playlists)
   - Delete All TV Shows